facjure/public-domain-poetry/README.md

 and the joy of all joyous and beautiful pleasures,
 ```

-Metadata will be associated with [YAML](http://en.wikipedia.org/wiki/YAML), another plain text format, for storing tags and addititonal info on the poem.
-These metadata inform the nature of poem for further analysis by humans or machines.
+Metadata will be written inline for storing tags and semantic analysis.
+This metadata inform the reader of the poem for further analysis by humans or machines.

 ```
 ---